codespaces-contrib/save-june/README.md

 ## How the dev container setup works

-The basics here is the same as [embedded devcontainer.json properties example](https://github.com/codespaces-contrib/save-june/tree/embedded), so this README will not go over them in detail, but rather what this solves.
+The basics here is the same as [embedded devcontainer.json properties example](https://github.com/codespaces-contrib/save-june/tree/embedded), so this README will not go over them in detail, but rather what branch adds.

 A remaining issue that still exists is that a number of devcontainer.json properties really tie to the image rather than anything else, and separating them actually creates problems.